X-man34/12.03-Lab---Full-Stack/AICITATION.md

 7. Added viewport metadata for better mobile rendering.
 8. Fixed a missing `createError` import in `app.js` that would affect 404 handling.

+The following work was completed in response to Prompts 2 and 3:

+1. Created `AICITATION.md` to document the prompts, work performed, verification, and known model/session settings.
+2. Replaced the placeholder `README.md` with a short project-specific README containing features, setup steps, and run instructions.
+3. Updated `AICITATION.md` to include the README request and the additional documentation work.

 ## Files Modified During the Session

 - `app.js`